splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Secondary visualizations help you see trends in a single value chart:

-- :strong:`Sparkline`: Shows recent trends of the value
+- Sparkline: Shows recent trends of the value
-- :strong:`Radial`: Shows a dial that marks where the current value is among the expected range of values
+- Radial: Shows a dial that marks where the current value is among the expected range of values
-- :strong:`Linear`: Shows a bar that marks where the current value is among the expected range of values
+- Linear: Shows a bar that marks where the current value is among the expected range of values

 By default, a single value chart doesn't show any additional visualizations.